vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 adopting Boycott, but evidently, the Moderates were not yet prepared to recommend Boycott for aU the provinces.
-Mr. Tilak, however, was not discouraged* The Congress, he said, had broken its tradition by sup- porting the Boycott and he looked up to the next Con- gress at Calcutta, to vigourously continue the work so substantially begun at Benares.
+Mr. Tilak, however, was not discouraged* The Congress, he said, had broken its tradition by sup###porting the Boycott and he looked up to the next Con###gress at Calcutta, to vigourously continue the work so substantially begun at Benares.

 In June igo6, Mr. Tilak paid a visit to Calcutta on